Skip to content

 Test limitations

-• These tests are not able to detect resistance to antibiotics
+• This test is not able to detect resistance to antibiotics.

-ALICE only detects the presence of pathogens associated with chronic endometritis.
-A negative result does not rule out the presence of other endometrial pathogens.
+• ALICE only detects the presence of pathogens associated with Chronic Endometritis.
+A negative result doesn’t rule outthe presence of other endometrial pathogens.

 Why use ALICE?